 Treatment of enlarged lymph nodes in the groin

-Folk methods and means
+Traditional methods and remedies

 The most effective folk remedies:

 • Compress of freshly crushed peppermint leaves.
-It is necessary to apply in the groin area, where the woman's inflamed lymph nodes are located.
+It is necessary to apply it in the groin area, where the woman’s inflamed lymph nodes are located.
 The procedure is carried out 2 times a day for 2 hours.

 • Echinacea tincture compress: dilute the solution with warm water in a ratio of 1 to 2.